 Note 2: The LTC3315A is tested under pulsed load conditions such that $T_J \approx T_A$ .
 The LTC3315AE is guaranteed to meet specifications from 0°C to 85°C junction temperature.
 Specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization, and correlation with statistical process controls.
-The LTC3315AI is guaranteed over the -40°C to 125°C operating junction temperature range, the LTC3315AJV and the LTC3315AH are guaranteed over the -40°C to 150°C operating junction temperature range, the LTC3315AJV and the LTC3315AH are guaranteed over the -40°C to 150°C operating junction temperature range.
-The LTC3315AA specifications over the -40°C to 125°C operating junction temperature range.
+The LTC3315AI is guaranteed over the -40°C to 125°C operating junction temperature range, the LTC3315AJV and the LTC3315AH are guaranteed over the -40°C to 150°C operating junction temperature range, and the LTC3315AMP is guaranteed over the -55°C to 150°C operating junction temperature range.
 The LTC3315AA specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization, and correlation with statistical process controls.
-High junction temperatures degrade operating lifetimes; operating lifetime is derated for junction temperature consistent with these specifications is determined by specific operating conditions in conjunction with board layout, the rated package thermal impedance, and other environmental factors.
+High junction temperatures degrade operating lifetimes; operating lifetime is derated for junction temperatures greater than 125°C. Note that the maximum ambient temperature consistent with these specifications is determined by specific operating conditions in conjunction with board layout, the rated package thermal impedance, and other environmental factors.
 The junction temperature ( $T_J$ in °C) is calculated from ambient temperature ( $T_A$ in °C) and power dissipation ( $P_D$ in Watts) according to the formula:

-$$\mathsf{T}\mathsf{J} = \mathsf{T}\mathsf{A} + (\mathsf{P}\mathsf{D} \bullet \theta\mathsf{J}\mathsf{A})$$ where $\theta{JA}$ (in °C/W) is the package thermal impedance.
+$$T{J} = T{A} + (P{D} \bullet \theta{JA})$$

+where $\theta{JA}$ (in °C/W) is the package thermal impedance.
 See High Temperature Considerations section for more details.